ESCOMP/CCPPStandardNames/StandardNamesRules.rst

 #.
 If possible, qualifiers should be limited in order to allow for a wide
    applicability of the variable.
-In other words, don't qualify with _for_xyz unless a variable could not conceivably be used outside of the more narrowly-defined context OR a variable without the scope-narrowing qualifiers already exists and cannot be reused.
+In other words, don't qualify with _for_xyz unless a variable could not conceivably be used outside of the more narrowly-defined context or a variable without the scope-narrowing qualifiers already exists and cannot be reused.

 #.
 Spell out acronyms unless they are obvious to a vast majority of
    scientists/developers who may come across them.
-Here is a list of currently-used aliases where either is acceptable.
+Here is a :numref:`list of currently-used aliases %s <Aliases>` where either is acceptable.

 #.
 For control-oriented variables, if the variable is a Fortran logical,
    use flag_for_X.
 If it is any other data type, use control_for_X.All flags